Rivrs-OSS/wiki-epicworld/gameplay/the-classes/archer.md

 ---
-description: Find here all the information concerning the Archer class.
+description: Find all of the information concerning the Archer class here.
 ---

 # 🏹 Archer